Visit our Photo Gallery to see what our lifts can do! Click here: Photo Gallery

 - Motor Noise Level: 70-75 decibels at zero feet at full load (which for this motor is 1,320 lbs) (See here: Comparative noise examples)

-These lifts are manufactured by Affordable Wheelchair Lifts in Lynchburg, Virginia and various other locations in the USA.
+These lifts are manufactured by Affordable Wheelchair Lifts at 147 Mill Ridge Road, Suite 112, Lynchburg, Virginia 24502.
 Corporate information is available on request.

 Please use the Contact Us page or call or text Affordable Wheelchair Lifts at 757 524-3420 to get your questions answered.